 “I, even I, am the LORD,

 Says the LORD, "that I am God.”

-In other words, God will use Israel to witness that He exists and that He is the only Saviour.
+In other words, God will use Israel to be witnesses that He exists and that He is the only Saviour.

-A great scattering of the Jews was prophesied in Deuteronomy 28:64:
+A great scattering of the Jews was prophesied:

 This prophecy was fulfilled exactly - over 1,000 years after it was made.

 This scattering of the Jews started when a Roman army under the Emperor Titus completely destroyed Jerusalem in AD 70.

 The Jews were scattered to every country in the known world.

 The Bible also tells us how the Jews will be treated in the countries they go to: